 Leave the clock rate as if for the next exercise on retransmissions with SACK.

-Lab Questions/Report:
+Lab Questions/Report: DO AGAIN

 Analyze the Wireshark output and answer the following questions:

 When you brought down the serial link, observe the time instants when retransmissions took place.
 How many packets were retransmitted at one time?
 Two packets retransmitted, theoretically there should be more because of cumulative ack.